desireevl/desireevl.github.io/_posts/2019-01-06-quantum-intro.markdown

 </p>

 ### Pauli Y

-The X and Z gate can be applied to a state consecutively
+The Y gate can be written as the following matrix however can also be thought of as an execution of the X and Z gates consecutively.

 <p align="center">
 <a><img src="/images/intro_unitary/Y.png" title="Y Matrix" width="173.7" height="57.3" /></a>